vyca2017/content/content/reference/cli/commands/creating-and-cloning-projects.md

   more:
 ---

-# Creating and Cloning Projects
+# Creating and Copying Projects

 You can use `graphcool init` to create and copy projects.
 This will create a new [`project.graphcool` file](!alias-ow2yei7mew) in the current folder.